veler/PaZword/README.md

 - English
 - French

-Sign up to [POEditor](https://poeditor.com/join/project/38wjkTyfyk) to help with existing translations or add a new language
+See below to help with existing translations or add a new language.

 ## How to install (as an end-user)